aguiarj1/TicTacToe_AndroidApp/README.md

-# TicTacToe Android Application
+# Tic-Tac-Toe Android Application
 A TicTacToe android app game.
+Written in Java using Android Studio.

+Descrpiption:
+This android application is a standard implementation of the game tic-tac-toe.
+It uses "X" and "O" to represent each player.
+On each turn, a player picks a square, until one of the players either connects three squares or until there are no more spaces to pick.

+Why this project exists:
+This project was used to practice using Android Studio to develop mobile applications.

+Additional modifications or features I plan to make:
-The code that contains the logic of the game is:
+-I plan to modify the logic of the game, so that the methods are more intuitive.
-MainActivity.java
+-I plan to introduce a one-player mode, where the players plays against the computer.

+How to run it:
+Open it in Android Studio.